neopragma/ruby-galaxy/README.md

   /home/cabox/workspace/galaxy/vendor/bundle/ruby/2.5.0/gems/eventmachine-1.2.7/lib/eventmachine.rb:531:in `start_tcp_server'
 ```

 The server is still running from before.
-We need to make the script [idempotent](https://en.wikipedia.org/wiki/Idempotence).
-Yes, I knew that was going to happen, but I wanted an excuse to introduce the topic of idempotence.
-It's pretty important for scripts that do configuration or provisioning in a dynamic environment.
-It means if an operation is supposed to happen exactly once, then executing that operation multiple times the result will only happen once.
+The script should be [idempotent](https://en.wikipedia.org/wiki/Idempotence).
+Idempotence is pretty important for scripts that do configuration or provisioning in a dynamic environment.
+It means if an operation is supposed to happen exactly once, then even if the operation is exdcuted multiple times the result will only happen once.
 Let's use this tiny, minor example to illustrate.

-In the runcukes.sh script, we want the server to start exactly once.
-We might want to overwrite the value of the environment variable, so that operation needn't be idempotent in this context.
-We don't have to do anything special for the _bundle exec cucumber_ step.

-We can achieve idempotence by checking whether the server is already running, and only attempting to start it if it isn't running.
-The team decides a quick-and-dirty solution will suffice for now, as we know this isn't the end of the task of building out the toolchain.
-If the URL returns an HTTP 200 status code, we'll assume the server is operational and we won't attempt to start it.
+The _runcukes.sh_ script can be idempotent if it checks whether the server is already running, and only attempts to start it if it isn't running.
+The team decides a quick-and-dirty solution will suffice for now, as they know there's more work ahead to finish building out the toolchain.
+If the URL returns an HTTP 200 status code, the assumption will be the server is operational.
 Otherwise, we'll start it.
+That's a bit crude, but okay for now.

 ```shell
 export GALAXY_URL="https://galaxy-davenicolette339440.codeanyapp.com"